 In my family binder I include:

-This section includes the current year’s parent/student handbooks, a dosing chart for medicine based on weight, and activity papers I need to hang on to for the season.
+This section includes the current year’s parent/student handbooks from school, a dosing chart for medicine based on weight, and after school activity papers I need to hang on to for the season.

-At the front, I include a copy of the child information sheet that includes important information about my kid’s height, weight, etc. This can be crucial information to have in case of an emergency.
-I update mine about once every 6 months now that my kids are older, but when they were babies and toddlers I updated it every 3 months since the information changed so much.
+At the front, I include a copy of the child information sheet that includes important information about each of my children’s height, weight, etc. This can be crucial information to have in case of an emergency.
+I update mine about once every year now that my kids are older, but when they were babies and toddlers I updated it every 3 months since the information changed so much.

 I also include a copy of the babysitter checklist in this section.
 The information that doesn’t change is filled out and then I place it in a sheet protector.
 I fill out any specifics on the night we will be gone using a wet erase marker.